-Lyme disease was recognized in 1976 because of close clustering of cases in Lyme, Connecticut and is now the most commonly reported tick-borne illness in the US.
+Lyme disease was recognized in 1976 because of close clustering of cases in Lyme, Connecticut, and is now the most commonly reported tick-borne illness in the US.
 It has been reported in 49 states, but > 90% of cases occur from Maine to Virginia and in Wisconsin, Minnesota, and Michigan.
 On the West Coast, most cases occur in northern California and Oregon.
 Lyme disease also occurs in Europe, across the former Soviet Union, and in China and Japan.
+Lyme disease is caused primarily by Borrelia burgdorferi in the US and by B. afzelii, B. garinii, and B. burgdorferi in Europe and Asia.
 Onset is usually in the summer and early fall.
 Most patients are children and young adults living in heavily wooded areas.

-Lyme disease is transmitted primarily by 4 Ixodes sp worldwide:
+Lyme disease is transmitted primarily by 4 Ixodes spp worldwide:

 B. burgdorferi enters the skin at the site of the tick bite.
 After 3 to 32 days, the organisms migrate locally in the skin around the bite, spread via the lymphatics to cause regional adenopathy or disseminate in blood to organs or other skin sites.
 Initially, an inflammatory reaction (erythema migrans) occurs before significant antibody response to infection (serologic conversion).